 Weak security policies

 Poor security practices like giving site access to people who don’t need it or allowing insecure passwords make it easier for people to get into your website.

-How to improve WordPress security and protect your site from hackers
+WordPress security guide: 11 steps to secure your site from hackers

 Your hosting company is your security partner and it’s important to choose one with a good reputation.
 You get what you pay for, and many discount hosts don’t implement solid security practices.